mikeplem/dashboard-client/README.md

 # Dashboard Client

 The idea of this repo is to be a redesign of the remotechrome code.
-Each TV will run Consul which will connect to the admin server as well as this applicaiton.
+Each TV will run Consul which will connect to the admin server as well as this application.
 This app watches paths in Consul and if they change it will call Chromium dev tools to either open a URL or reload the browser.

 Previously, I thought about using confd to watch Consul and then have confd execute a script but I realized that this app could do the same work with less moving parts.